Carnival Cruise: Financial Health Analytics

 Looking at the trends for the past decade, Carnival wins again as its ratio has been consistently lower than its competitors.
 In fact, Carnival has decreased its ratio at a faster rate than competitors, despite already being the lowest to begin with.

 That is like a friend challenging another to a bench press competition to see who can add the most weight to the bar in a month.
-If friend one already benches 300lbs and friend two only benches 100lbs, I would expect friend two to add more weight to the bar after a month since he has more room to grow and it is easier to add muscle when that is the case.
+If friend one already benches 300lbs and friend two only benches 100lbs, I would expect friend two to add more weight to the bar after a month since he has more room to grow, and it is easier to add muscle when that is the case.
 Carnival beating its competitors is like friend one adding more weight to the bar after a month, when he should be the person to only marginally improve compared to his rookie friend two.

 Score: